 Additionally, North Park students can participate in Air Force ROTC at Illinois Institute of Technology.
 More information about participation in the Air Force program can be found online at AFROTC Detachment 195.

 If you enroll at North Park wishing to participate, but before you have been awarded a National ROTC scholarship, you will receive a traditional incoming student financial aid package.
 Based on your indicated interest, you will receive information from North Park’s Veteran and ROTC Coordinator to get you started on the process of applying and qualifying for an ROTC scholarship.

-If, at a later date, you become eligible for an available ROTC scholarship, your financial aid package will be adjusted to reflect this new scholarship.
-If you are living in campus housing, your tuition and fees will be covered by the ROTC grant, and North Park will provide an institutional ROTC housing grant to cover your living costs up to the cost of regular double room and a fifteen-meal plan.
-The North Park institution ROTC housing grant replaces any previous institutional financial aid and is calculated after all federal and state grant monies have been applied.
+If, at a later date, you become eligible for an ARMY ROTC scholarship, your financial aid package will be adjusted to reflect this new scholarship.
+If you are living in campus housing, your tuition and fees will be covered by the ARMY ROTC grant, and North Park will provide an institutional ARMY ROTC housing grant to cover your living costs up to the cost of regular double room and a fifteen-meal plan.
+The North Park institution ARMY ROTC housing grant replaces any previous institutional financial aid and is calculated after all federal and state grant monies have been applied.

 As part of your financial aid package as a participant in the ROTC program, you will need to read and sign the ROTC Contract of Understanding.